Deaod/VoteSys/Docs/ui.md

 ### Admin Settings

 Admin settings are split into three parts: Voting, UI, and Setup.
 The tab-cards containing admin settings are prefixed with \[A\] and are only visible when logged in as admin.

-While hovering over the tab area with your mouse you can use the scroll wheel to show other tabs.

 #### Voting